mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 `CHARGE : +1`

-in the `hBN.param` file - this must be done to maintain charge neutrality.
+in the `cbn.param` file - this must be done to maintain charge neutrality.
 Next, re-run Castep.
-Let's have a quick look at the pseudopotential report of boron in `hbn.castep`
+Let's have a quick look at the pseudopotential report of boron in `cbn.castep`

 ```
 ============================================================